 Care of Rumberry Tree

 It is not generally cultivated for commercial harvest.
 Where it grows wild, however, when land is cleared for pasture, the trees are left standing for continued harvest of the wild fruit.
 Only minimal attempts have been made growing rumberry trees for study and almost none for commercial production.
-Because of this, there is very little information on the care of rumberry trees.
+Due to this, there is very little information on the care of rumberry trees.

-The trees do tolerate a short frost to the upper 20 degrees F. (-6 C.).
+The trees do tolerate a short frost to the upper 20’s F. (-6 C.).
 They thrive in both dry and moist climates in warm temperatures.
-They grow naturally along coastal forests from sea level up to 700 feet in elevation as well as in dry forests in some countries up to 1,000 feet.
+They grow naturally along coastal forests from sea level up to 700 feet (213 m.) in elevation as well as in dry forests in some countries up to 1,000 feet (305 m.).

 Rumberry Tree Uses

-Rumberry is also purported to have medicinal effects and is sold by herbalists in Cuba to treat liver ailments and as a cleansing remedy.
+Rumberry is purported to have medicinal effects as well and is sold by herbalists in Cuba to treat liver ailments and as a cleansing remedy.